-All Gibralter 9000 series thrones are built with very heavy duty bases.
-The leg base is double braced to provide even more support and stability for the rubber mounted feet.
+All Gibraltar 9000 series thrones are built with very heavy duty bases.
+The leg base is double braced to provide even more support and stability for the rubber-mounted feet.

 It’s well-suited to both male and female adult players who want a simple throne that stays comfortable for a few hours and won’t break their budget.
 It is probably not the best seat for travel due to more time-consuming disassembly and weight, but it serves its purpose well in practice studios and with home practice sets.

 3. Pearl D730S Throne, Round Cushion Single Braced Legs

 The Pearl D730S is built for smaller drummers, with a height that adjusts between 16 and 23 inches.
 The legs are only single braced so they won’t support as much weight as a sturdier double-braced seat, but it should support an average-sized teenager with ease.